Punyavee0/Punyavee0.github.io/README.md

 # About me
 # Hello, I'm Punyavee Somboonranee (Pun) 👋
-and I am currently a third-year student. from Kasetsart University, Sriracha Campus.
+and I am currently a third-year student. from Kasetsart University, Sriracha Campus.I am pursuing a bachelor's degree in Computer Science under the Special Program at the Faculty of Science, Sriracha.
 # Skills:
 - Programming: Python, html
 - Tools: Git, Visual Studio Code